Outgoing Messages

 Sending Messages with Attachments

-can be an image, PDF, or other file type, and it must be smaller than 100 MB.
+A message can include one or more attachments with a message type of text.
+An attachment can be an image, PDF, or other file type, and it must be smaller than 100 MB.

-Messages for Business ensures that each attachment is available to the user for 30 days.
-If, within that 30-day period, the MSP platform sends a new message that includes a reference to an existing attachment, Messages for Business extends the attachment’s availability for another 30 days.
+Apple Messages for Business ensures that each attachment is available to the user for 30 days.
+If, within that 30-day period, the MSP platform sends a new message that includes a reference to an existing attachment, Apple Messages for Business extends the attachment’s availability for another 30 days.
 If the user’s device is offline for 30 days or more, the device retrieves only attachments sent in the previous 30 days.

 Get the Attachment Reference